svkazakov/ra-visualizer/README.md

 2. But you have an assembly in file `contigs.fasta`
 3. And long reads in file `nanopore-reads.fastq`

-What you should do to visualize it?
+What should you do to visualize it together?

 Run these steps:
 1. `python3 src/concat_contigs.py -i contigs.fasta -o scaffold.fasta`